awsdocs/amazon-aurora-user-guide/doc_source/Aurora.AuroraMySQL.Compare-v2-v3.md

 ## Instance class support<a name="AuroraMySQL.mysql80-instance-classes"></a>

- Aurora MySQL version 3 supports a different set of instance classes than Aurora MySQL version 2 does:
+Aurora MySQL version 3 supports a different set of instance classes from Aurora MySQL version 2:
 + For larger instances, you can use the modern instance classes such as `db.r5`, `db.r6g`, and `db.x2g`\.
 + For smaller instances, you can use the modern instance classes such as `db.t3` and `db.t4g`\.
+**Note**
+We recommend using the T DB instance classes only for development and test servers, or other non\-production servers\.
+For more details on the T instance classes, see [Using T instance classes for development and testing](AuroraMySQL.BestPractices.md#AuroraMySQL.BestPractices.T2Medium)\.

 The following instance classes from Aurora MySQL version 2 aren't available for Aurora MySQL version 3:
 +  `db.r4`
 +  `db.r3`
 +  `db.t3.small`